-Training in international affairs and policy builds a critical expertise to recognize the cultural, economic, social, and political forces at work in a new world order.
-It challenges students to develop communications, leadership, and teamwork skills.
-An interdisciplinary curriculum and a rich community of people integrate differing ideas.
+Training in international affairs and policy develops the ability to recognize the cultural, economic, social, and political forces at work in the world.
+It challenges students to build communication, leadership, and teamwork skills.
+An interdisciplinary curriculum and a diverse community of people integrate differing ideas.
 Graduates distinguish themselves by their flexibility and adaptability.
 They can separate facts from opinions.